Laptop Black Screen: Complete Troubleshooting Guide

 How do I fix a black screen on my laptop without an external monitor?

-Try: (1) Hard reset / power drain (Solution #1), (2) Boot into Safe Mode (hold F8 or Shift+Restart), (3) Reseat RAM (Solution #4), (4) Flashlight test for backlight (Solution #8).
-If none work, likely hardware repair needed.
+Try: (1) Hard reset with power drain (Solution #1), (2) Boot into Safe Mode (hold F8 or Shift+Restart), (3) Reseat RAM (Solution #4), (4) Shine a flashlight on the screen to test for backlight failure (Solution #8).
+If nothing works, you probably need a repair.

 What does it mean when my laptop turns on but the screen stays black?